 This minor consists of 2 modules, each 15 EC:

 The Philosophy of Science and Technology module analyses and evaluates the influence of science and technology on humans and society.
 Students first will be introduced to the main approaches and theories from the history of philosophy, which enable them to reflect more systematically and critically on science and technology and their social roles.
 But rather than merely studying the philosophical tradition in itself, or aiming to understand technology in general and the scientific processes that give them rise, this module subsequently aims to develop your skills to analyse specific technologies and technological and scientific practices.
-We will focus on human-technology relations (for example, how does Google Glass or Hololens shape social interaction?) on the views of science underlying current developments like organs-on-a-chip or brain-computer-interfaces, and on the ethical assessment of technological developments (like: should society allows for the new forms of genetic modification of human beings?).
+We will focus on human-technology relations (for example, how do face recognition influence our understanding of human bodies?), on the views of science underlying current developments like organs-on-a-chip or brain-computer-interfaces, and on the ethical assessment of technological developments (like: should society allows for the new forms of genetic modification of human beings?).
 The acquired perspectives and insights from philosophy set the stage for the final project.
-In a so-called Philosophy of Technology Lab you will work in a multidisciplanary team to identify and answer philosopical and ethical questions concerning a specific technology in development.
+In a so-called Philosophy of Technology Lab you will work in a multidisciplinary team to identify and answer philosophical and ethical questions concerning a specific technology in development.

 The module consists of 4 thematic components and a project.